brandonaaskov/sparsity-doc/getting-started/build-and-test-gameplay.md

 <summary>OPZK only</summary>

-The above step only publish the image to the cloud prover.
-If you want to also publish the game on-chain. \

-Game ID will only be printed if on-chain parameters are setup.
-This game ID is an on-chain ID.
+The above step only publishes the image to the cloud prover.
+The Game ID will only be printed if on-chain parameters are setup: the Game ID is an on-chain ID.
+To publish the game on-chain:

 {% code overflow="wrap" %}
 ```